LRY89757/LRY89757.github.io/_pages/about.md

 * I have written many high-performance neural networks operators for [Tencent](https://github.com/Tencent/ncnn) company, I also have made some contributions to open source projects of [Microsoft](https://github.com/microsoft/AI-System), [Meituan](https://github.com/meituan/YOLOv6), and [Megvii](https://github.com/MegEngine/MegCC).
 * In addition, as the person in charge, I once led a team to complete a industry project of the deployment of object detection and pose estimation models on arm chips, which perfectly meet the high FPS demands.
 * At the same time, I have a basic understanding of AI theories.
 I conducted in-depth research in a college ai lab, where I studied and reproduced papers in the fields of  light-weight object detection, pose estimation and some transformer models.
-* Now I am serving as intern@[sensetime](https://www.sensetime.com/en), studying how to optimize the llvm backend for the AI chips, looking for chances of **Summer research experience in US or Singpore**
+* Now I am serving as intern@[sensetime](https://www.sensetime.com/en), studying how to optimize the llvm backend for the AI chips, looking for chances of **Summer research experience in US or Singpore onsite**.
+I can cover the expenses myself, no additional funding is required, but any assistance in the form of a fund would be greatly appreciated.

 <h2 class="col">
 <font color=blue>Education</font>